My reading list for the month.

 3) Snows of Kilimanjaro by Ernest Hemingway.

 The Snows of Kilimanjaro by Ernest Hemingway is a short story.
 The story focuses on a couple, Harry and Helen, who are on a safari in Africa.
 Harry is suffering from gangrene and is on his death bed.
 He is reflecting on his life as he lies there waiting for death.
 The story uses the technique of the stream of consciousness.
 It is descriptive in its narration, and the writing is really good.
-It shifts from past to present that adds to Harry’s character.
+It shifts from past to present which adds to Harry’s character.
 It is very interesting.

 4) My Sister’s Keeper by Jodi Picoult.